+WHO also provides data on the number of booster doses administered per 100 people and total number of booster doses administered in vulnerable populations, such as healthcare workers and those aged 60+ (Figure 10.3 and 10.4).
+There is data missing for several countries, but similar trends emerge with booster doses administered in vulnerable populations as with boosters amongst the general population.
+High-income countries administer more booster doses in healthcare workers and those aged 60+ than low-income countries.
+This metric will be important for ensuring priority groups are reached following the WHO recommendations prioritizing second COVID-19 booster doses in vulnerable populations.

+Figure 10.3.
+Total number of COVID-19 booster doses administered and number of COVID-19 booster doses administered per 100 in populations aged 60+.

+Figure 10.4.
+Total number of COVID-19 booster doses administered and number of COVID-19 booster doses administered per 100 in healthcare workers.

+Challenges to Reaching Coverage Goals

 Vaccine supply on a global level has greatly improved over the past year and is no longer the critical limiting factor.
 However, supply remains an issue at the local level, particularly for lowand lower-middle income countries in Africa, Eastern Mediterranean, and South-East Asia regions (see interactive visuals on the COVID GAP website to filter country vaccination data by region and income).

 For many countries, the primary challenge has shifted to having the capacity to utilize available supply before product expiration.
 Daily vaccination rates in many countries remain low.
-Lowand lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.
+Low-and lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.

 Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since our last update, several countries have had an increase in percent of population fully vaccinated.
-Most notably: Ethiopia, Côte d'Ivoire, Niger, Nigeria, Tanzania, and Zambia.
-Ethiopia and Côte d'Ivoire have newly flagged supply as a concern and supply remains flagged as a concern for Gambia and Guinea.
+Since our last update, Burkina Faso's daily vaccination rate has risen to 0.13% from 0.01%.
+Chad has had a 0.04% change in its fully vaccinated population (past 28 days) which is an increase from 0.00% in the previous update.Supply remains flagged as a concern for Côte d'Ivoire, Niger, Tanzania, Ethiopia, Gambia, and Guinea.

-Figure 8.
+Figure 11.
 Average daily vaccination rate, product utilization, and supply challenges for COVAX concerted support countries